jrgroves/ECON691/wet_feet.md

 ## Create Repository on GitHub

 A Repository is a place on the GitHub cloud where you can keep relevant files for any given project.
 You have each setup a profile on `GitHub` and are all part of the GitHUb Classroom environment for this class.
-Go there and check out the "Groves_R" assignment to close a local copy of the repository for this class.
+Go there and check out the "Groves_R" assignment to clone a local copy of the repository for this class.
 Now go to [GitHub](www.github.com), log into your account, and find the new local repository for the Groves_R assignment on the left-side menu and click it.
 To ensure you are doing this correctly, you should see a message in the README.TXT file that indicates this is the Repository for the in-class work for the Introduction to R part of Economics 691.

 ## Create Project in R-Studio